Sun-Lab-NBB/ataraxis-data-structures/README.md

 ```

 __StringConverter:__ Converts inputs to strings.
 Since most Python scalar types are string-convertible, the default
-class configuration is to NOT convert inputs:
+class configuration is to NOT convert inputs (to validate them without a conversion):
 ```
 from ataraxis_data_structures.data_converters import StringConverter